sjbennett123/polarlarp/content/background/bloody_fist.md

 <!-- - [Go Ho Red Face Body Paint Makeup](https://www.amazon.com/dp/B0B6FQZB47/ref=cm_sw_r_api_i_JHTRSPNQ1H61821YN6Z9_0) -->
 <!-- - [Mermaid Scale Stencil](https://www.amazon.com/dp/B0B31D43B4?ref=ppx_pop_mob_ap_share&th=1)  -->

-The red tribal design is said to be a mixture of human, dwarf, and elf blood

-The white is ground up bone used during their rebirth ritual.

-The black scales are present due to the deal they have with The Black Shadow
+The bloody fist orcs wear facepaint into battle.
+It is comprised of 3 components.
+A red tribal design said to be a mixture of human, dwarf, and elf blood.
+A white decoration on the chin neck and throat. is ground up bone used during that orc's rebirth ritual.
+Black scales are also present due to the deal they have with The Black Shadow.

 ## Practices of the Bloody Fist